 Mount Lofty Summit

-Take the bus to the Mount Lofty Ranges where you can take in the great view of Adelaide’s city centre.
+Take the bus to the Mount Lofty Ranges, where you can take in the incredible view of Adelaide’s city centre.
 You may even spot kangaroos and even a koala if you are lucky.
-Another popular spot up here is Waterfall Gully
+Another popular spot up here is Waterfall Gully.

 Belair National Park